ivaaak/React-Pathfinding-Visualization/README.md

 # Pathfinding Visualization - React + TypeScript + Vite
-A react app which aims to visualize different pathfinding algorythms by using a grid and start/end nodes and "walls".
+A react app which aims to visualize different pathfinding algorithms by using a grid and start/end nodes and "walls".

 ### Getting Started:
 ```